Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/utilities/borders.md

 {{< /example >}}

 {{< callout info >}}
 For each `.border-*` there is a matching `.border-*-subtle` utility.
-In Boosted, they have exactly the same value so we decided not to display them in the example above so that you don't hesitate on which class to use.
+In OUDS Web, they have exactly the same value so we decided not to display them in the example above so that you don't hesitate on which class to use.

 Here is a list of these extra classes:
 {{< border-subtle.inline >}}